 A safe and competent pilot is a result of careful instruction, a solid knowledge base and sound decision making.
 Your best alternative is to train with a full time, professional flight instructor, who is committed to YOUR success.

-It's easier than you think; contact Hillside Aviation and the sky will no longer be a limit.
+It's easier than you think; contact Benton Air Center and the sky will no longer be a limit.

 After your first flight, you can prepare for the rest of your lessons.
 There are a few things you will need to do to continue your flight training: